Shinji Hosoe: Arika and SuperSweep (1996–present)

 In 2004, Hosoe and Saso worked on the gameplay soundtrack of Xenosaga Episode II: Jenseits von Gut und Böse, with Yuki Kajiura composing the cutscene music.
-Kajiura worked entirely separate from Hosoe and Saso, and did not collaborate on any tracks nor even meet during the game's production.
-For the gameplay tracks, Hosoe composed those with the sound hardware of the PlayStation 2, and opted to use an electronic sound over orchestral due to the limited memory available to work with, in an attempt to make the difference in sound quality between the gameplay and cutscene soundtracks smaller.
+Kajiura worked entirely separate from Hosoe and Saso, and did not meet during the game's production.
+For the gameplay tracks, Hosoe composed those with the sound hardware of the PlayStation 2, and opted to use an electronic sound over orchestral due to the limited memory available to work with, in an attempt to mask the difference in sound quality between the gameplay and cutscene soundtracks.
 His music for the game was poorly received by critics and fans at the time, and were considered unfitting; as a result, he had no interest in releasing a soundtrack CD at the time and did not return to compose for Xenosaga Episode III: Also Sprach Zarathustra, although his work eventually received a more positive reception from fans.

 Along with Saso, Kenji Kawai and other composers, he scored Folklore in 2007.
-The game features a serious, dark cinematic score; while Hosoe most frequently works on upbeat electronic music, he found the music easy to compose due to not having to focus on sound design.
-In 2009, he served as the sole composer of Nine Hours, Nine Persons, Nine Doors, which also features dark, intense music.
-He found the music straightforward to compose.
-As he had to compose the music using the Nintendo DS sound hardware, Yasui assisted him in ensuring that the music sounded close to the quality of recorded music.
+The game features a serious, dark cinematic score, which he found easy to compose due to not having to focus on sound design.
+In 2009, he served as the sole composer of Nine Hours, Nine Persons, Nine Doors, which features dark, intense electronic music.
+Although he found the composition process straightforward, as it was composed to play on the Nintendo DS sound hardware, Yasui assisted him in ensuring that the music sounded close to the quality of recorded music.
 He would go on to compose for later titles in the Zero Escape series, including Zero Escape: Virtue's Last Reward in 2012 and Zero Time Dilemma in 2016.

-In 2016, game company Breaking Bytes announced that if its shoot 'em up game Xydonia is successfully funded, then Hosoe and Keishi Yonao will contribute additional tracks to the game.
-Saso and Yasui are also planned to be additional composers for the game if the stretch goal of €32,000 is reached.
-However, as of 2024 the game has yet to be released.